jakebobu/world-bank/README.md

 <!---
 Trust the Process
 -->
-The data consists of XX rows and XX columns after the first round of culling and reorientation.
-There are XX countries or agregation of countrys, each having 46 associated years from 1970 to 2016.
+The data consists of 9776 rows and 399 columns after the first round of culling and reorientation.
+There are 208 countries or aggregations of countries, each having 47 associated years from 1970 to 2016.

 Data preprocessing was a significant undertaking utilizing pandas, and was carried out in stages.
 * First each of the three data sets was cut down to years of interest 1970 to 2016, then reoriented  and combined to create a single table the table of country year multi indexes all of its corresponding features [(src/build_csv.py)](https://github.com/jakebobu/world-bank/blob/master/src/build_csv.py).